hanyi97/makan-express/README.md

 ### Prettier
 - Code formatting tool.
-- Config file is located at `.prettierrc.json`
+- Config file is located at `.prettierrc.json` and eslint will read from it.

 ### Husky
 - Allows automated commit hooks.